mzandvliet/RainworldModLoader/README.md

 3. Paths to important game folders are currently still hardcoded into the code and project setup.
 They will be different on your machine, so make sure to change the following:

 * RainWorldInject.csproj -> Build/OutputPath, should be set to Rain World\Mods
-* ModLoader.csproj       -> Build/OutputPath, should be set to Rain World\Mods
+* ModLoader.csproj       -> Build/OutputPath, should be set to Rain World\RainWorld_Data\Managed
 * MyCustomMod.csproj           -> Build/OutputPath, should be set to Rain World\Mods\MyCustomMod (do this for any mod project in the solution)
 * Similarly, references to Assembly-CSharp.dll and UnityEngine.dll need to be pointed to files in your Rain World\RainWorld_Data\Managed folder.